Let's start with the easiest.

-Putain will become putain de merde if Portugal score, and if they score again it well then feel free to use putain de bordel de merde in sympathy with your frustrated French friends.
+Putain will become putain de merde if Croatia score, and if they score again it well then feel free to use putain de bordel de merde in sympathy with your frustrated French friends.

-Feel like a Portuguese player is offside?
-Then yell out "hors-jeu".
+Feel like an opposing player is offside?
+Then yell out “hors-jeu”.
 Pronounced: orr zheurgh.

 Arbitre carton jaune!

 Does a player deserve a yellow card?
 Then tell the ref, of course.
 Just yell out something that sounds like “Arrbeet karton zhonne”.

 But the reality is you will normally hear the French most football fans insulting the referee when he makes a decision they don't like, in which case if you want to join in you could say:

 Arbitre enculé! – which basically means you bastard referee, a phrase we obviously don't condone.